FranBarInstance/simple-html-editor/readme.md

-# Simple HTML Editor
+# Simple HTML Editor with AI Agent

-A lightweight, customizable **WYSIWYG JavaScript HTML content editor** for modern web applications that provides a robust and intuitive content editing experience.
+A lightweight, customizable **WYSIWYG JavaScript HTML content editor** with **AI Agent** capabilities for modern web applications.
+Provides a robust and intuitive content editing experience with AI-powered assistance.

-Allows you to edit the content of previously created templates or designs, it does not have options to change the design.

-Unlike other editors, it allows you to edit the entire document, body and head, also does not use deprecated execCommand().
+Allows you to edit the content of previously created templates or designs while maintaining the original design.
+Unlike other editors, it allows editing the entire document including both body and head sections, without using deprecated execCommand().

 [![screencast](https://repository-images.githubusercontent.com/1023009164/802daf9a-8a30-48f9-8a97-f6a6c91638a1)](https://franbarinstance.github.io/simple-landing-editor/landing/)

-## Features
+## Key Features

+- Integrated AI Agent for intelligent content editing
-- Full document editing (body and head)
+- Full document editing (body and head sections)
 - Modern implementation (no deprecated execCommand)
 - Comprehensive undo/redo system
-- Image handling with preview and resizing
+- Advanced image handling with preview and resizing
 - Link management with target control
 - Source code editing capability
+- AI-assisted code editing and generation
 - Restorable dynamic content
 - Touch-enabled drag interface